idanmoradarthas/DataScienceUtils/README.md

 Thank you for your contributions!

 ## Find a Bug?
-Check if there’s already an open [issue](https://github.com/idanmoradarthas/DataScienceUtils/issues) on the topic.
+Check if there's already an open [issue](https://github.com/idanmoradarthas/DataScienceUtils/issues) on the topic.
 If needed, file an issue.

 ## Open Source